NathanielInman/AdventuresUnlimited/monk.md

 ### Crane
 - starter stance
 - allow trip fightstyle to work if target is flying
+- up to 17% at grandmaster to parry

 ### Crab
 - starter stance